ablazleon/jx-microservices/README.md

     jx create cluster eks --cluster-name mycluster --skip-installation
     ```

-Then it is copied a jx-requirments.yml and modified it accordingly.
+Then it is modified jx-requirments.yml accordingly to set repos to public, insed the jx config boot folder

     ```bash
     jx boot